 The hacker doesn't know who you are or is not sure that you'll pay.
 Or maybe, is not motivated.
 Self-hosted bounties work for juggernauts like Google, Apple, Facebook, etc., whose names people can put on their portfolio with pride.
 “Found a critical login vulnerability in the HRMS app developed by XYZ Tech Systems” doesn't sound impressive, now, does it (with due apologies to any company out there that might resemble this name!)?

 Then there are other practical (and overwhelming reasons) for not going solo when it comes to bug bounties.

 The “hackers” we've been talking about are not the ones that stalk the Dark Web.

 Those have no time or patience for our “civilized” world.
-Instead, we’re talking here about researchers from a computer science background who are either at a university or have been a bounty hunter for a long time.
+Instead, we're talking here about researchers from a computer science background who are either at a university or have been bounty hunters for a long time.
 These folks want and submit information in a specific format, which is a pain in itself to get used to.

 Even your best developers will struggle to keep up, and the opportunity cost might turn out to be too high.

 Finally, there's the issue of proof.
 The software might be built on fully deterministic rules, but exactly when is a particular requirement met is up for debate.
 Let's take an example to understand this better.

 Suppose you created a bug bounty for authentication and authorization errors.
 That is, you claim that your system is free from the risks of impersonation, which the hackers have to subvert.

 Now, the hacker has found a weakness based on how a particular browser works, which allows them to steal a user's session token and impersonate them.